Do Prepaid Debit Cards Affect Credit Scores?

 Become an authorised user: You can become an authorised user on a credit account that belongs to a spouse or a family member.
 You will share a line of credit with that individual, but you will get your own card for spending.
 This option is useful if you don’t yet have a high credit score in your own right.

-When Is a Prepaid Debit Card a Good Idea?
+When Are Prepaid Debit Cards a Good Idea?

 Prepaid debit cards are a good option if you don’t have a high credit score.

-A prepaid card is also useful if you want to limit spending.
+Using prepaid cards online is also useful if you want to limit spending.
 You’ll never spend more money than you have loaded onto the card.
 This is a useful feature if you are sharing a card between business members or if you want to control your own spending.

-With a prepaid card, you can deposit or load funds in a variety of ways.
+With debit cards online, you can deposit or load funds in a variety of ways.
 Depending on the service, you may be able to load your card via bank transfer, third-party payments, ATM deposit, or even in cash at an in-store location.

 Frequently asked questions